nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 #### 3.7.1 Sorting : `sort`

-Sorts and shows a list of properties or appointments that is sorted according to the comparator provided.
+Sorts and shows a list of properties or appointments that are sorted by the specified sorting key in the specified sorting order.

 Formats:
 * `sort appointment o/SORTING_ORDER k/SORTING_KEY`
 * `sort property o/SORTING_ORDER k/SORTING_KEY`

 Description:
-* Sorts appointment or property by the specified sorting key in ascending or descending order.
+* Sorts appointments or properties by the specified sorting key in ascending or descending order.
 * The sorting key and sorting order fields must be specified.

 Examples:
 *  `sort appointment o/asc k/datetime` Sorts `appointment` by `datetime` in ascending order.
 *  `sort property o/desc k/price` Sorts `property` by `price` in descending order.

+### 3.8 Undoing

+#### 3.8.1 Undoing : `undo`

+Undoes the last add, delete or edit commands in the command history.

+Formats:
+* `undo`

+Description:
+* Undoes the last add, delete or edit commands in the command history.

+Examples:
+*  `undo` after command `delete appointment 1` adds the deleted appointment back to the app.

-### 3.8 Searching
+### 3.9 Searching

-#### 3.8.1 Searching properties: `find property`
+#### 3.9.1 Searching properties: `find property`

 Finds all properties containing any of the specified keywords (case-insensitive) and/or with the given options.